ids-cv/buddha-faces-annotator/README.md

 -   For MacOSX:

     a.
-Right click the file MacOSXlabelme.sh
+Double-click the "MACOSXlabelme.command"

     b.
-Click “Open with” and then “Other…”

-    c.
-Click “All Applications” and select “Terminal”

-    d.
-Make sure “Always Open With” is not checked

-    e.
-Validate with “OK”

-    f.
-Then double-click the file MacOSX.sh

-    g.
 You might be asked to press [y] and Enter a couple of times the first time you open the project, please do so